Bicontinuity in active phase separation: Discussion

-The effect of activity on phase separation has been explored both experimentally and theoretically.
-In particular, extensive theoretical work has been carried out in scalar models of active/passive mixtures, where the mixture is described entirely in terms of the conserved concentration field, coupled to flow~\cite{tiribocchi2015active,singh2019hydrodynamically,cates2025active}.
-In this limit, active stresses are driven by gradients of the concentration field and are therefore localized at the interface.
-These models exhibit arrested coarsening driven by the competition between active stress and interfacial tension.
-In a different limit studied here, isotropic or nematic liquid crystal and their associated active stresses are present throughout the bulk of the active fluid~\cite{adkins2022dynamics, zhao2024asymmetric,gulati2024traveling,sessa2025interfacial, laprade2025coarsening,kempf2019active}.
-An important interaction for the formation of bicontinuous structures is active anchoring at the interface~\cite{blow2014biphasic}, where the active units align along the interfaces to generate autonomous flows that stretch the active phase into sheet-like domains (Fig.~\ref{fig:curvature}).
-This elongation continuously connects separate droplets into a network and dynamically balances the collapsing effect of surface tension.
+Extensive previous work examined the effect on activity on phase separation has been explored from multiple perspectives.
+In one regime, also studied here, active isotropic or nematic liquid crystals coexist with a passive fluid~\cite{kempf2019active,adkins2022dynamics, zhao2024asymmetric,gulati2024traveling,sessa2026interfacial, laprade2025coarsening}.
+In such systems, active stresses are present throughout the bulk of the active fluid.
+System-spanning active networks over a wide range of volume fractions have been studied in two-dimensional simulations~\cite{gulati2025active}.
+Building on these findings, we use simulations and experiments to demonstrate that bicontinuity is a ubiquitous feature of three-dimensional active phase separation.
+An important ingredient required for the formation of bicontinuous structures is active anchoring~\cite{blow2014biphasic}, where the active units align along the interfaces to generate autonomous flows that stretch the active phase into sheet-like domains.
+This elongation continuously connects separate droplets into a network and dynamically counters the collapsing effect of surface tension.
+Theoretical work also explored a different regime, described by scalar models of active/passive mixtures, where the mixture is described in terms of the conserved concentration field, coupled to flow~\cite{tiribocchi2015active,singh2019hydrodynamically,cates2025active}.
+In this regime, active stresses are driven by gradients of the concentration field that are localized at the interface.
 Whether bicontinuous structures can be obtained in three-dimensional scalar models, perhaps as a result of active renormalization of surface tension, remains, to our knowledge, an open question.